-There was a net decrease of four employees in 2023, taking into account new hires, changes in employment status and terminations/retirements.
-There were no significant changes to roles, responsibilities, and authority in 2023.
+There was a net increase of twelve employees in 2024, taking into account new hires, changes in employment status and terminations/retirements.
+There were significant changes to roles, responsibilities, and authority in 2024 as illustrated in Figure 2.
+The CNSC was notified in writing of changes to personnel authorized to act in dealings with the CNSC.